Clinical Trials Using Rimiducid

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

 Mesothelin-Specific Genetically Engineered Lymphocytes with or without Cyclophosphamide and Pembrolizumab in Treating Patients with Malignant Pleural Disease

 This phase I / II trial studies the side effects and best dose of mesothelin-specific chimeric antigen receptor-engineered peripheral blood lymphocytes and to see how well it works with or without cyclophosphamide and pembrolizumab in treating patients with a malignant disease found in the thin layer of tissue that covers the lungs and lines the interior wall of the chest cavity (pleura), including malignant pleural mesothelioma, or previously treated non-small cell lung cancer or breast cancer that has spread to the pleura.
 Placing a gene that has been created in the laboratory into white blood cells (lymphocytes) may help the body build an immune response to kill tumor cells expressing the protein mesothelin.
 Drugs used in chemotherapy, such as cyclophosphamide, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Immunotherapy with monoclonal antibodies, such as pembrolizumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Giving mesothelin-specific chimeric antigen receptor-engineered peripheral blood lymphocytes with or without cyclophosphamide may be a better treatment for malignant pleural disease.

 Location: 7 locations

 P-BCMA-101 Tscm CAR-T Cells in the Treatment of Patients With Multiple Myeloma (MM)

-A Phase 1, open-label, single ascending dose (SAD) study of P-BCMA-101 autologous T stem cell memory (Tscm) CAR-T cells in patients with relapsed / refractory MM.
-Followed by a Phase 2 open-label efficacy and safety study.
+Phase 1 of the study is comprised of an open-label, single ascending dose (SAD), multiple cohort study; a multiple dose cycle administration cohort study; and a combination administration study of P-BCMA-101 autologous T stem cell memory (Tscm) CAR-T cells in patients with relapsed / refractory MM.
+Followed by a Phase 2, open-label, efficacy and safety study.
 Rimiducid may be administered as indicated.